slowernews/wisdom-tldr/chapters/chapter_appendix.md

 - Anytime machine learning is working quietly in the background, it almost always shows up as a feed in the front-end design
 - 90% of webapps are database frontends.
 - a fundamental rule of technology: There is no third ecosystem
-- Top 4 desirable developer skills: Ability to ignore new tools and technologies; Taste for simplicity; Good code deletion skills; Humility.
+- Top dev skills: Ability to ignore new tools and technologies; Taste for simplicity; Good code deletion skills; Humility.
 -->

 > *'We build our computer (systems) the way we build our cities: over time, without a plan, on top of ruins.' -- Ellen Ullman*